doggy8088/d2l-zh-tw/chapter_recurrent-modern/beam-search_origin.md

 As a result, we get six candidates output sequences: (i) $A$; (ii) $C$; (iii) $A$, $B$; (iv) $C$, $E$; (v) $A$, $B$, $D$; and (vi) $C$, $E$, $D$.

-In the end, we obtain the set of final candidate output sequences based on these six sequences (e.g., discard portions including and after “&lt;eos&gt;”).
+In the end, we obtain the set of final candidate output sequences based on these six sequences (e.g., discard portions including and after 『&lt;eos&gt;』).
 Then
 we choose the sequence with the highest of the following score as the output sequence: